mateuszniechwiej/Ms-1-LP/README.md

 * scroll back to the top of the page button(used due to lenght of this page) tested :white_check_mark:
 3. Footer:
 * Social links test :white_check_mark:
+## Testing Users Stories
+### First-time visitor stories:
+>1.
+I want to intutively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).

+ The website was designed with a Mobile-first approach.
+All Pages contain a Navigation Bar Menu to allow users to navigate through the content easily with current page menu link underlined for more clarity.
+For longer Pages(Locations and Gallery) visitor will find "Back to the Top" button for better navigation experience.
+ >2.
+I want to find information about the product and services the company offers.

+ On the Homepage visitor will find Image carousel with captions to give information about the products.
+ From the navigation bar on every page, a visitor will be able to be directed to **About** section where he can see information about company and testimonies from customers.
+ >3.
+I want to find about the opening times and in each location, the product is offered and a form of contact.

+On all devices in the navigation menu visitor will find a link to **Locations** page where he/she can find about opening times for all three places the ice cream is sold.
+From the navigation bar on every page visitor will be able to be directed to **Contact us** section where he can find a contact form and links to company email and telephone.
+>4.
+I want to be able to locate the Cafe and the remaining ice-cream shops.

+On all devices in the navigations menu visitor will find a link to **Locations** page where he/she can find __directions__ link icon opening google maps in a new tab with the exact location of place he/she is interested to go.
+(Available on all pages).

+Also on desktop view visitor will find on the right side of the navigation bar a location icon.
+After clicking on that link google maps with all three locations will be opened in a new tab.
+(This option will be available on all Pages)
+>5.
+I want to know what facilities are available in each location (like parking, seat in/out, "is coffee/drinks available and other deserts?", "can I pay with a card?").

+A visitor will be able to find about the facilities on **Locations** page.
+>6.
+I want to view the current company "Menu".

+On all devices in the navigations bar visitor will find a link to **_MENU_** opening in a new tab in a pdf file.
+>7.
+I want to find reviews about this company on social media.

+For all devices visitor will find social icons in the footer linked to existing social media accounts and trip advisor information about this place.

+Additionally in desktop view on the right side of the navbar visitor will find social media links to Facebook and Instagram.
+>8.
+I want to find photos or videos of the places and products.

+On all devices in the navigations menu visitor will find a link to **Gallery** page where he/she can find photos of the product and places the product is served.

+Photos and other media are also available on "Lawendowe Pole " Facebook and Instagram accounts.

+A muted video used as a gif will be available in the **About** section.
+>9.
+I want to enjoy the design of the website and the content.

+A visitor will find an easily navigated website, with an intuitive way to find the content.
+Colours and fonts, images and video used in this project also were chosen for a better visual experience.
 # Deployment

 ### This website was developed using GitPod and VSCode, with repository hosted on GitHub.